-Q: WHAT SHOULD I DO IF I WANT TO KNOW MORE ABOUT A SUBJECT?
+Q WHAT SHOULD I DO IF I WANT TO KNOW MORE ABOUT A SUBJECT?

-Thursday 10th and Friday 11th August will be an opportunity to talk to subject teachers.
+Thursday 5th and Friday 6th of September will be an opportunity to talk to subject teachers.

-Q WILL ALL THE SUBJECTS SHOWN IN THIS OPTION BOOKLET BE TIMETABLED NEXT YEAR?
+Q I WILL ALL THE SUBJECTS SHOWN IN THIS OPTION BOOKLET BE TIMETABLED NEXT YEAR?

 This will depend on how many people choose each subject.
-Therefore, it is really important that you choose carefully now because numbers now will determine which classes run and which don't.
+Therefore, it is really important that you choose carefully because numbers now will determine which classes run and which don't.
 We will do our best but it is really up to you to select wisely.